andrearcaina/CoinWatch/README.md

 ## What did I learn?
 Ultimately, I learned how to use React.js, Redux, and creating a react app as a whole.
 There's a whole thought process to it.
-If you mess up even installed the dependencies, you may mess the entire project and restart again (like I did).
+If you mess up even installing the dependencies, you may mess the entire project and restart again (like I did).
 The good thing is, after restarting, I learned how to sucessfully install and utilize react to create a react app.
 I can certainly say that this process of creating a react app can be transferred into different projects.
 Another thing is implementing API's and fetching data from current API's.
 I've learnt more from React-Redux and I can see